 - Tier II Clinical Mentoring Award: less than 15 years since first academic/clinical appointment.

-Deadline: Original copy of the nomination is to be submitted to the Office of Research, Faculty of Medicine & Dentistry, University of Alberta, 2-13 HMRC by
+Deadline: Original copy of the nomination is to be submitted to the Office of Research, Faculty of Medicine and Dentistry, 2-13 HMRC by Thursday, March 21, 2019.

 - A one-page statement as to why the nominee qualifies for the award and identifying which category, with an emphasis on those essential and unique features of mentoring

-- A list of trainees trained by the nominee, their numbers of peer-reviewed publications, their significant awards/recognitions and their career paths
+- A list of trainees trained by the nominee, their numbers of peer-reviewed publications, their significant awards/recognition and their career paths

 - A current abbreviated CV for the nominee (Maximum 10 pages)